grafana/metrictank/docs/metrics.md

 number of series that have been excluded from responses due to their lastUpdate property
 * `idx.memory.find`:
 the duration of memory idx find
+* `idx.memory.find-cache.backoff`:
+the number of find caches in backoff mode
 * `idx.memory.find-cache.invalidation.drop`:
 the number of dropped invalidation requests
 * `idx.memory.find-cache.invalidation.exec`: